 Bananagrams is a fast and fun word game that requires no pencil, paper or board.
 All you need is a table.
 One hand can be played in as little as five minutes.
 It is great for family fun as well as being educational.
 Bananagrams’ portability makes it perfect for travel.
 Just grab the pouch and go.

 Scrabble – This needs no introduction and is a game that every family should have in their cupboards.
 It is a great game to play whether you homeschool or not.
-In fact on some occasions myself and my husband can be found playing it with a glass of wine!
+In fact, on some occasions, myself and my husband can be found playing it with a glass of wine!

 Boggle – Earn points by spotting words your friends don’t before time runs out.
 Shake the grid to mix up the letter cubes.
 Then lift the lid and flip the timer.
 Players have 90 seconds to write down as many words as they can find on the grid before time is up.
 At the end of the round, score the words.
 If two or more players find the same word, that word doesn’t count.
 The player with the highest score wins.
-Game comes in an easy to store travel case for both timer and dice.
+The game comes in an easy to store travel case for both timer and dice.

 BrainBox English – Grammar, punctuation and spelling.
 Let’s face it, important though they are, these have never been the easiest topics to make fun.
 Until now!
 Let BrainBox English come to the rescue, helping you sort out pronouns from prepositions, adverbs from apostrophes and synonyms from syllables.

 Story Cubes – Simply roll the nine dice and begin your story – Once upon a time…. and use the embossed images to spark your imagination.
 With just four lines of instructions and no time or story length limits and no right or wrong answers, anyone can become a storyteller.
-Rory’s Story Cubes are a fun way to inspire creative thinking, encourage social confidence, develop language, improve vocabulary and promote problem solving skills for ages six and above.
+Rory’s Story Cubes are a fun way to inspire creative thinking, encourage social confidence, develop language, improve vocabulary and promote problem-solving skills for ages six and above.
 Presented in a little magnetic box Rory’s Story Cubes are suitable for travel.
 The nine dice, each with an individual image on all sides holds a total of 54 images.
 This means that with every roll, there are over a million combinations to use for storytelling inspiration.

-Strategy Games for Homeschool
+Strategy Board Games for Gameschool

 Chess – Again another game that needs no introduction.
-We have always enjoyed playing chess especially when the step children were younger, so Freddie has been playing chess for a number of years.
-In fact he is so good he can beat me now.
+We have always enjoyed playing chess especially when the stepchildren were younger, so Freddie has been playing chess for a number of years.
+In fact, he is so good he can beat me now.

 Pandemic– This is a great game of strategy, and if you would like to read my full review of Pandemic please do so.